denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-layers-that-make-more-layers.md

 +++
 weight = 7
-title = "Evolutions of Layers that make more layers" description = It is often possible to split the business logic layer in two, namely, integration or application logic (scenarios) and domain logic (business rules).
+title = "Evolutions of Layers that make more layers" description = "It is often possible to split the business logic layer in two, namely, integration or application logic (scenarios) and domain logic (business rules)."
 +++

 # Evolutions of Layers that make more layers